sfiller23/valid-notes/README.md

 # 🎸 Valid Notes

-**Valid Notes** is a React + TypeScript application that helps users visualize and interact with musical notes and scales on a guitar fretboard.
-The app dynamically calculates valid notes based on user-inputted chords and provides a visual representation of the fretboard, along with audio playback for individual notes.
+**Valid Notes** is a React + TypeScript application that helps users visualize and interact with musical notes and scales on a guitar fret board.
+The app dynamically calculates valid notes based on user-inputted chords and provides a visual representation of the fret board, along with audio playback for individual notes.

 ---

 ## 🚀 Features

-- 🎼 **Dynamic Chord Validation**: Input chords to calculate and display valid notes on the fretboard.
+- 🎼 **Dynamic Chord Validation**: Input chords to calculate and display valid notes on the fret board.
-- 🎸 **Interactive Fretboard**: Visualize valid notes on a guitar fretboard with dynamic highlighting.
+- 🎸 **Interactive Fret board**: Visualize valid notes on a guitar fret board with dynamic highlighting.
 - 🔊 **Audio Playback**: Play individual notes using the Web Audio API and `soundfont-player`.
 - ⚡ **Built with Vite**: Fast development environment with hot module replacement (HMR).
 - 🛠️ **TypeScript Support**: Strongly typed codebase for better maintainability and developer experience.